Azure/open-service-broker-azure/docs/modules/mysql.md

 ###### Cloud Foundry

-Using the `cf` cli, you can provision the `basic50` plan of this service with the following command:
+Using the `cf` cli, you can provision the `database-only` plan of this service with the following command:

 ```console
 cf create-service azure-mysql-database-only database-only mysql-database-only -c '{